Oliver Cowdery: Post-excommunication period (1838–48)

-Member of The Church of Jesus Christ of Latter-day Saints
+LDS Church rebaptism

-In 1848, Cowdery traveled to meet with followers of Brigham Young and the Quorum of the Twelve encamped at Winter Quarters, Nebraska, where he asked to be reunited with the church.
-The Quorum of the Twelve referred the application to the high council in Pottawattamie County, Iowa.
-The Pottawattamie high council convened a meeting with all high priests in the area to consider the matter.
-After Cowdery convinced the meeting attendees that he no longer maintained any claim to leadership within the church, the Pottawattamie high council and high priests in attendance unanimously approved his application for rebaptism.
-On November 12, 1848, Cowdery was rebaptized by Orson Hyde of the Quorum of the Twelve into—what had become following the succession crisis—The Church of Jesus Christ of Latter-day Saints, in Indian Creek at Kanesville, Iowa.
+In 1848, Cowdery traveled to the frontier settlement of Winter Quarters (in present-day Nebraska) to meet with followers of Brigham Young and the Quorum of the Twelve, asking to be reunited with the church.
+The Twelve referred the application to the high council in Pottawattamie County, Iowa, which convened a meeting with all high priests in the area to consider the matter.
+After Cowdery convinced the meeting attendees that he no longer maintained any claim to leadership within the church, his application for rebaptism was unanimously approved.
+On November 12, 1848, Cowdery was rebaptized by Orson Hyde of the Quorum of the Twelve into—what had become following the succession crisis—the LDS Church in Indian Creek at Kanesville, Iowa.

-After his rebaptism, Cowdery desired to relocate to the State of Deseret (Utah) in the coming spring or summer, but due to financial and health problems he decided that he would not be able to make the journey in 1849.
-Because he was not with the Latter-day Saints in Utah, Cowdery was not immediately given a position of responsibility in the church, but in July 1849 Young wrote Cowdery a letter inviting him to travel to Washington, D.C., with Almon W. Babbitt to publicize the State of Deseret's desire for statehood and to draft a formal statehood application.
-Cowdery's deteriorating health did not allow him to accept this assignment, and within eight months he had died.
+Cowdery then traveled to meet with Whitmer in Richmond, Missouri to persuade him to move west and rejoin the Saints in Utah Territory.
+Cowdery, however, succumbed to tuberculosis and died March 3, 1850 in David Whitmer's home in Richmond.

 In 1912, the official church magazine Improvement Era published a statement by Jacob F. Gates, son of early Mormon leader Jacob Gates, who had died twenty years prior.
-According to the recollection by his son, the elder Gates had visited Cowdery in 1849 and inquired about his witness testimony concerning the Book of Mormon.
-Cowdery reportedly reaffirmed his witness:
+According to the recollection by his son, the elder Gates had visited Cowdery in 1849 and inquired about his witness testimony concerning the Book of Mormon, wherein he reportedly reaffirmed his witness.

-"Jacob, I want you to remember what I say to you.
-I am a dying man, and what would it profit me to tell you a lie?
-I know," said he, "that this Book of Mormon was translated by the gift and power of God.
-My eyes saw, my ears heard, and my understanding was touched, and I know that whereof I testified is true.
-It was no dream, no vain imagination of the mind—it was real".;

-On March 3, 1850, Cowdery died in David Whitmer's home in Richmond, Missouri.